RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 SimpleMetric  | Description | ResidueSelector Compatability?
 ------------ | ------------- | -------------
 **[[DihedralDistanceMetric]]** | Calculates the normalized dihedral angle distance in degrees from directional statistics on a set of dihedrals/residues of two poses or two regions of a pose.  | Yes
+**[[InteractionEnergyMetric]]** | Calculates the (long range and short range) interaction energy between a selection and all other residues or another selection.
+Can be set to only calculate short or long or only use certain score terms such as fa_rep. | Yes
+**[[ResidueSelectionMetric]]** | A metric that takes a _PerResidueRealMetric_ and summarized the data in different ways, such means or the number of residues that match a certain criteria. | Yes
 **[[RMSDMetric]]** | Calculates the RMSD between two poses or on a subset of residues.
 Many options for RMSD including bb, heavy, all, etc. | Yes
 **[[SasaMetric]]** | Calculates the Solvent Accessible Surface Area (sasa). | Yes **[[SelectedResidueCountMetric]]** | Count the number of residues in a selection (or whole pose). | Yes